Song from the Uproar Missy Mazzoli

 SONG FROM THE UPROAR

-In November 2012, New Amsterdam released the original cast recording Missy Mazzoli’s debut multimedia chamber opera, Song from the Uproar: The Lives and Deaths of Isabelle Eberhardt.
+Song from the Uproar: The Lives and Deaths of Isabelle Eberhardt is the original cast recording Missy Mazzoli’s debut multimedia chamber opera.
 Conceived in collaboration with filmmaker Stephen Taylor, director Gia Forakis and librettist Royce Vavrek, the album is an original cast recording featuring performances by mezzo-soprano Abigail Fischer, NOW Ensemble, conductor Steven Osgood, Celine Mogielnicki (soprano), Amelia Watkins (soprano), Kate Maroney (alto), Tomas Cruz (tenor), Peter Stewart (baritone).
 New Amsterdam Records also released a limited edition version with a hand-printed cover that folds out into a posted designed by Stephen S. Taylor.
 This version includes a DVD with films from the opera.

 Song from the Uproar premiered to rave reviews at New York City venue The Kitchen on February 24th, 2012, and was produced by Beth Morrison Projects.
 The Wall Street Journal proclaimed it as “powerful and new” and the New York Timesstated that “in the electric surge of Ms. Mazzoli’s score [for Song from the Uproar] you felt the joy, risk and limitless potential of free spirits unbound.”
 In addition, icareifyoulisten.com called it a “a masterpiece of modern opera.”